What Expenses Qualify for 529 Plans?March 24, 2021

 - Computers, equipment, services, and software as long as it is predominantly educational in nature and as long as the equipment is primarily used by the beneficiary while attending an eligible educational institution

-- Up to $10,000 to make student loan payments – this is a lifetime limit, and it applies to each 529 account beneficiary.
+- Up to $10,000 of 529 plan to make student loan payments – this is a lifetime limit, and it applies to each 529 account beneficiary.

 To make sure you comply with the rules regarding eligible expenses for 529 plans, you should keep all receipts for purchases you believe are eligible.
 You should also make purchases for 529 plans eligible expenses separately from purchases that do not qualify.